gordonbrander/mild/README.md

 `view()` takes these functions and returns an object with:

 - `view.create()` - creates the element
-- `view.render(element, state)` - renders it, but only if the state has changed
+- `view.render(element, state)` - renders element, but only if the state has changed

 ```js
 // Create an element.
 This runs both setup and render.